 Different Types of Fees

-b.
-Course: Fees are assessed on a course by course basis.
-When a course is added, the course fee is charged immediately regardless, of when the course begins.
-When a course is canceled, the course fee is reversed in accordance with the Refund Schedule applicable to the student’s program.
+- Academic Fees - Courses: Fees are assessed on a course-by-course basis.
+When a course is added, the course fee is charged immediately, regardless of when the course begins.
+When a course is cancelled, the course fee is reversed in accordance with the Refund Schedule applicable to the student’s program.
 PLEASE NOTE: that one full TST credit = 0.5 course load on the Fees Table and Student Invoice.
-Basic Degree Students may take a maximum of 4 TST credits (2.0 course load) during the summer session.
+Basic degree students may take a maximum of 4 TST credits (2.0 course load) during the summer session.

-4. System Access: Fee for access to the Student Web Service (SWS/ROSI) - currently $50.00
+- System Access: Fee for access to the Student Web Services/Repository of Student Information (ACORN/ROSI) is currently $50.00

-6. University Health Insurance Plan (UHIP): UHIP is compulsory for all international students as well as recent permanent residents and returning Canadian citizens who are in their 3 month OHIP waiting period.
+- University Health Insurance Plan (UHIP): UHIP is compulsory for all international students as well as recent permanent residents and returning Canadian citizens who are in their 3-month OHIP waiting period.
 International students who have been exempted from UHIP must request this exemption every year at the UHIP office.

 Fees Invoice and Payment

-For academic purposes, the Toronto School of Theology operates on a trimester system:
+For academic purposes, TST operates on a trimester system:

 However, student fees are invoiced for two sessions, namely:

-1. Fall-Winter session: The Fall/Winter session invoice summarizes both the Fall (September to December) semester & Winter (January to April) semester fees; and
+- Fall-Winter Session: The Fall-Winter Session invoice summarizes both the Fall (September to December) semester and Winter (January to April) semester fees.

-2. Summer session: The Summer session invoice summarizes the Summer semester fees.
+- Summer Session: The Summer Session invoice summarizes the Summer semester fees.

 Students must pay fees according to the above two sessions.
 For example, fees billed for the Winter semester are due and payable at the same time as the fees billed for the Fall semester.
-All fees and charges posted to the SWS/ROSI account are payable when billed.
-Students are responsible for planning sufficient time for payments to reach the University’s bank account and to be recorded in the student’s SWS/ROSI account by the payment due date.
+All fees and charges posted to ACORN/ROSI (Accessible Campus Online Resource Network/Repository of Student Information) are payable when billed.
+Students are responsible for planning sufficient time for payments to reach the University’s bank account and to be recorded in the student’s ACORN/ROSI account by the payment due date.
 The transfer of funds from major Canadian financial institutions normally takes three to five business days, however the transfer from Canadian credit unions and financial institutions from outside Canada can take much longer.
 Paper invoices are not routinely mailed.
-Students are expected to monitor their account on the Student Web Service (ROSI) at: www.rosi.utoronto.ca Non-receipt of an invoice does not exempt the student from meeting his/her financial obligations.
+Students are expected to monitor their account on ACORN/ROSI.
+Non-receipt of an invoice does not exempt the student from meeting his/her financial obligations.

-If not paid in full at the time the invoice is produced on SWS/ROSI, any outstanding account balance is subject to a monthly service charge of 1.5% compounded (19.56% per annum).
+If not paid in full at the time the invoice is produced on ACORN/ROSI, any outstanding account balance is subject to a monthly service charge of 1.5% compounded (19.56% per annum).

-More information relating to tuition, incidental and ancillary fees is available at: Student Accounts website.
+More information relating to tuition, incidental and ancillary fees is available at the University of Toronto Student Accounts website.

 Information contained on this page and within in the attached documents is meant as a reference for students at TST member colleges, whilst TST endeavours to ensure the accuracy of the information on this page, no express or implied warranty or guarantee is given by the TST as to its accuracy.
 In particular, the TST does not make any express or implied warranty as to the accuracy, the TST will not be liable for any errors in, omissions from, or misstatements or misrepresentations (whether express or implied) concerning any such information, and will not have or accept any liability, obligation or responsibility whatsoever.
 Students should check with their own college with respect to ancillary and incidental fees.
 Fee structures and maximum increases are subject to change each academic year.